Simon is a founding partner and the head of our Corporate Department. Simon has a diverse practice advising foreign companies operating in Israel.

-Simon serves as the international relationships partner.
-This includes creating, coordinating and maintaining Barnea & Co.’s relationships with leading international law firms as well as international clients.
+Simon serves as the firm’s international relationships partner.
+This includes creating, coordinating, and maintaining Barnea’s relationships with leading international law firms and its international clients.

-Simon qualified as a Solicitor in the UK and then worked in London where he specialized in UK corporate acquisitions, disposals and venture capital related transactions.
-Simon writes regularly in international legal and business media about infrastructure, and he is consistently ranked in the top tier in professional ratings directories.
+Simon qualified as a solicitor in the UK and then worked in London, where he specialized in UK corporate acquisitions, disposals, and venture capital-related transactions.
+Simon writes regularly in international legal and business media about infrastructure, and he is consistently ranked in both local and international legal directories.